 Our first concern was Go Cleanse side effects.
 We found multiple reports of users feeling bad after taking the product for only a few days.
 “Unfortunately, the detox industry has moved into the weight-loss business,” offers our Research Editor.
 “These supplements are only designed for short-term use and often come with uncomfortable reactions.”

-“I have had the worst headache for 3 days and I almost fainted during my workout with my trainer this morning,” says another.
+“I have had the worst headache for 3 days and it made me feel like I was going to pass out during my workout,” says another.

 Scroll below for one of the best products we’ve seen over the last year.